Azeem46/blog-backend-postgres/README.md

 ## Overview

 This repository contains the backend implementation for a blog application built using **Node.js**, **Express.js**, and **PostgreSQL**.
-The application allows users to create posts, comment on them, bookmark posts, and manage users.
+The application allows users to create posts, comment on them, bookmark posts.
 It follows a RESTful API architecture with a well-structured folder hierarchy, ensuring clean and maintainable code.

 ## Table of Contents